1939 St. Louis Browns season

-In the 1939 Major League Baseball season, the St. Louis Browns finished eighth in the American League with a record of 43 wins and 111 losses.
+The 1939 St. Louis Browns season, team finished eighth in the American League with a record of 43 wins and 111 losses.

 Regular season

 The Browns lost a franchise record 111 games—not surpassed until the 2018 Baltimore Orioles (the team moved from St. Louis to Baltimore in 1954)—and finished 64.5 games out of first place.
 The Browns played particularly poorly at home, posting an 18–59 record.
 The 59 home losses stood as the most in a modern-era major league season until it was matched by the 2019 Detroit Tigers, who went 22–59 at home.
 Because of the shorter season, the Browns home winning percentage in 1939 (.234) is still the worst in history.

 Browns pitching struggled tremendously.
 The pitchers allowed 739 walks, which was over 100 walks more than the next worse team.
 The team had an earned run average of 6.01.
 The next time that a team would have an ERA over 6.00 was the 1996 Detroit Tigers, who had an ERA of 6.38.